<?xml version="1.0" encoding="utf-8"?>

 <id>http://www.naturaldocs.org/feeds/news</id>

-<link rel="self" href="http://www.naturaldocs.org/feeds/news.xml"/>
+<link rel="self" href="https://www.naturaldocs.org/feeds/news.xml"/>

-<link rel="alternate" type="text/html" href="http://www.naturaldocs.org/"/>
+<link rel="alternate" type="html" href="https://www.naturaldocs.org/news"/>

 <entry>